anagrambuild/mobile-pwa-with-passkey-wallet/README.md

 And you should be able to access your PWA at localhost:3000

+# Developing with mobile devices
+If your mobile device is on the same network as your development machine, you can access the development server via your local IP address.
+If not you can employ ngrok to create a tunnel to your local machine.
+`
+ngrok http 3000
+`
+This will allow a secure connection too which is helpful in testing service workers

 ## Technologies

 - [Next](https://nextjs.org/) 13 - Page dir and app dir both work